V-Srivatsan/VStop/README.md

 ## Contributing

 V-Stop is open source under the MIT license.
 The codebase is public and you're welcome to read, fork, and learn from it.
-The app is still being actively shaped and the architecture is in flux.
-That said, feedback and bug reports are genuinely appreciated.
+The project is now in maintenance mode.
+Bug reports and fixes are welcome.

 ---